-So, you want to start selling, but just don’t know what it is you’re supposed to be selling?
+So, you want to start selling, but you don’t know what it is you’re supposed to sell?

-Searching for eCommerce business ideas can be exhausting.
-You could sell almost anything, but what’s actually profitable?
-How do you make a business that will last?
+Searching for profitable eCommerce business ideas can be exhausting.
+You could sell almost anything, but how do you make a business that will last?

 Pick one, build an online store, and get selling.
 What will you achieve?